 Sale of PHI: We must obtain your written authorization for any disclosure of your PHI which constitutes a sale of PHI.

-YOUR RIGHTS REGARDING HEALTH INFORMATION ABOUT YOU
+II.
+YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION

-A. You have the right to inspect and copy your PHI.
-If you would like to see or get an electronic or paper copy your PHI that is contained in a designated record set (e.g., medical and billing records), you must make the request in writing.
+A. You have the right to inspect and copy portions of your PHI.
+If you want to see or get a copy of your PHI that is contained in a designated record set (e.g., medical and billing records), you must make the request in writing.
 You have the right to request that we provide your PHI to you in either paper or electronic format.
-We are required to provide you access to such PHI for inspection and copying within 30 days after receipt of your written request (or less if directed by state law) (with up to a 30-day extension if needed).
+We are required to provide you with such PHI within 30 days after receipt of your written request (or less if directed by state law) (with up to a 30-day extension if needed).
 We may charge you a reasonable fee to cover duplication, mailing and other costs incurred by us in complying with your request.
-In addition, there are situations where we may deny your request for access to your PHI; if we do, we will inform you why we denied your request.
+There are certain situations when we may deny your request for access to your PHI; if we do, we will inform you why we denied your request.
 For example, we may deny your request if we believe the disclosure will endanger your life or that of another person.
-Depending on the circumstances of the denial, you may have a right to have this decision reviewed.
+Depending on the circumstances of the denial, you may have the right to have this decision reviewed.

 B. You have the right to request that we restrict how we use or disclose your PHI.
-You have the right to request a restriction or limitation on the PHI we use or disclose any part of your PHI for purposes of treatment, payment or health care operations.
-You may also request that any part of your PHI not be disclosed to family members or friends who may be involved in your care or for notification purposes as described in this Notice.
+You have the right to request a restriction or limitation on the PHI we use or disclose about you for purposes of treatment, payment or health care operations.
+You also have the right to request a limit on the PHI we disclose about you to someone who is involved in your care or the payment of your care, like a family member or friend.
 Your request must state the specific restriction requested and to whom you want the restriction to apply.
-We are not required to agree to a restriction that you may request, except we must agree not to disclose your PHI to your health plan if the disclosure (1) is for payment or health care operations and is not otherwise required by law, and (2) relates to a health care item or service which you paid for in full out of pocket.
+We are not required to agree to a requested restriction except that we must agree to not disclose your PHI to your health plan if the disclosure (a) is for payment or health care operations (and not treatment purposes) and is not otherwise required by law and (b) relates to a health care item or service for which we have been paid in full out-of-pocket.
 If we agree with (or are required to honor) your request, we will put any limits in writing and abide by them except in emergency situations.
 You may not restrict any use or disclosure of your PHI if we are legally required to release such PHI.